zuqer/okta-signin-widget/README2.md

     **Note:** The jsonp files can be accessed from the `dist/labels/jsonp` folder that is published in the [npm module](https://www.npmjs.com/package/@okta/okta-signin-widget).

-  - `rewrite` (Function) - You can use this function to rewrite the asset path and filename.
+  - `assets.rewrite` (Function) - You can use this function to rewrite the asset path and filename.
 Use this function if you will host the asset files on your own host, and plan to change the path or filename of hte assets.
 This is useful, for example, if you want to cachebust the files.

     ```javascript
     assets: {